idaholab/Malcolm-Helm/README.md

-# Malcolm Helm Chart
+# <a name="MalcolmHelm"></a>Malcolm Helm Chart

-The purpose of this project is to facilitate installing [Malcolm](https://idaholab.github.io/Malcolm/), with all of its server and sensor components, across a Kubernetes cluster.
+The purpose of this project is to facilitate installing [Malcolm](https://github.com/idaholab/Malcolm/), with all of its server and sensor components, across a Kubernetes cluster.

 For more information on Malcolm and its features, see: